When someone asks you what you do for fun, do you have any interesting hobbies to talk about?

 You can become a connoisseur in your own home or when you go out to dinner by trying different wines and learning to recognize the complexities of each variety.

 Start a home wine collection and learn what appeals to your palate.
-Use your wine-tasting hobby as a good reason to bring friends together for dinner and a tasting.
+Use your wine-tasting adult hobby as a good reason to bring friends together for dinner and a tasting.

 Getting a handwritten letter always makes people feel special since it takes time and is so unusual in our technology-driven culture.